imodal/imodal/readme.md

 # IMODAL

-IMODAL is a python librairy allowing to register shapes (curves, meshes, images) with **structured large deformations**.
+IMODAL is a python library allowing to register shapes (curves, meshes, images) with **structured large deformations**.
 The structures are incorporated via **deformation modules** which generate vector fields of particular, chosen types.
 They can be defined *explicitly* (generating local scalings or rotations for instance) or *implicitly* from constraints.
 In addition, it is possible to combine them so that a complex structure can be easily defined as the superimposition of simple ones.
 Trajectories of such modular vector fields can then be integrated to build *modular large deformations*.
 Their parameters can be optimized to register observed shapes and analyzed.

 [Link to the project documentation](https://kernel-operations.io/im/).

 ## IMODAL provides

-* Registration of points clouds, curves, meshes and images
+* registration of points clouds, curves, meshes and images
-* Atlas computation with hypertemplate
+* atlas computation with hypertemplate
-* Estimation of the model parameters
+* estimation of the model parameters
 * tools to speed up and reduce the memory footprint ( such as GPU and KeOps support)

 ## Authors